DeppMeng/deppmeng.github.io/_pages/about.md

   **Ph.D. student**
   School of Information Science and Technology, major in Automation
   University of Science and Technology of China
-  Supervisor: Dr. Jingdong Wang and Prof. Houqiang Li
+  Supervisor: Dr. Baining Guo and Prof. Houqiang Li
 * *Sept.
 2014 - Jun.
 2018*
   **B.S. student**
   School of the Gifted Young (SCGY), major in Electrical Engineering